willfurnass/sheffield_hpc/software/apps/bwa.rst

 Interactive Usage
 -----------------
-After connecting to Iceberg (see :ref:`ssh`),  start an interactive session with the :code:`qsh` command.
+After connecting to Iceberg (see :ref:`ssh`),  start an interactive session with the :ref:`qrshx` command.

 The latest version of bwa (currently 0.7.12) is made available with the command